-Α Applicants must be eligible to purchase a youth moose permit application.
-An adult must accompany the youth hunter during the hunt. С Private lands; access is extremely limited.
-If you cannot secure access to private lands, do not apply for these hunts.
-F Parker Lake hunts currently unavailable for 2019.
-This special hunt is offered by the USAF Survival School on a trial basis and will be evaluated based on student safety each year for continuation.
-Hunters will be required to check in with the USAF Survival School for their hunting area assignments.
-Successful applicants will be contacted by the USAF Survival School for instructions. М Applicants must possess a Disabled Hunter Permit.
-U Applicants must be eligible to purchase a 65 years of age or older permit application. v Unavailable for 2019.
-Archery Only w Unavailable for 2019.
+A Applicants must be eligible to purchase a youth moose permit application.
+An adult must accompany the youth hunter during the hunt.
+C Private lands; access is extremely limited.
+If you cannot secure access to private lands, do not apply for these hunts. м Applicants must possess a Disabled Hunter Permit.
+U Applicants must be eligible to purchase a 65 years of age or older permit application. w Unavailable for 2020.
 Muzzleloader or Archery Only